Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

 The moduli space of holomorphic treed disks admits a natural version of the Gromov topology which allows bubbling off spheres, disks, and cellular boundaries.
-Consider
+For Hamiltonian-perturbed maps, the Hamiltonian-perturbed energy is

-of treed holomorphic disks with boundary in $\phi$ with bounded energy $E(u_\nu) > 0 $.
-Gromov compactness with Lagrangian boundary conditions as in, for example, Frauenfelder-Zemisch \cite{totreal} implies that there exists a subsequence with a stable limit
+where $\dd \Vol_S$ is the area density on the surface $S$.
+The {\em area} of a map type $\bGamma$ is the sum of the pairings of the homology classes of the disk and sphere components $u_*[S_v]$ with the symplectic class $[\omega]$.
+The energy $E(u)$ is equal to the area $A(u)$ up to a curvature term explained in \cite[Chapter 8]{ms:jh}.
+Consider a sequence of treed holomorphic disks with boundary in $\phi$ with bounded energy $E(u_\nu) > 0 $.
+Gromov compactness with Lagrangian boundary conditions as in, for example, Frauenfelder-Zemisch \cite[Theorem 1.1]{totreal} implies that there exists a subsequence with a stable limit